mandlos/CAPRMIL/README.md

-# **CAPRMIL**: Context-Aware Patch Representations for Multiple Instance Learning
+# Context-Aware Patch Representations for Multiple Instance Learning

 This repository contains the official implementation and supporting materials for **CAPRMIL**, as introduced in our paper:

-**CAPRMIL: Context-Aware Patch Representations for Multiple Instance Learning**
+**Context-Aware Patch Representations for Multiple Instance Learning**
 *Accepted at MIDL 2026*

 ![CAPRMIL Framework](figures/CAPRMIL_block.png)